bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Oliver Gugger: 00:26:38

 And it's not just all the protocol updates that are needed and all the scripts that change.
-It's also, yeah, I would even say new cryptography that we haven't used in Lightning before with adapter signatures and all of that.
+It's also, yeah, I would even say new cryptography that we haven't used in Lightning before with adaptor signatures and all of that.
 So, I mean, it's probably not that big of a deal to implement because it's all just elliptic curve cryptography, but because it's a new thing, it could still be that we find some issue with the cryptography protocol or leak of information or whatever.
 So It's just quite a big step on all of them.